No Ke Kāmelopadi #1 (3302T)

 Introduction

-This short excerpt comes from a set of articles written in the very first few issues of the very first newspaper in Hawaiʻi, Ka Lama Hawaii, published in 1834 by Bostonian missionaries on their heavy and hard-working printing press at Lahainaluna Seminary (now Lahainaluna High School on Maui).
+This short excerpt comes from a set of articles written in the first few issues of the very first newspaper in Hawaiʻi, Ka Lama Hawaii, published in 1834 by Bostonian missionaries on their heavy and hard-working printing press at Lahainaluna Seminary (now Lahainaluna High School on Maui).

 The series was written to teach Hawaiian readers about foreign four-footed animals such as the hippopotamus, deer, bison, and giraffe.
 The latter is the subject of this first couple of paragraphs of the article from March 7th, 1834 in the fourth edition of the newspaper.